Last Updated on March 13, 2026 by Ewen Finser

 Boulevard’s Service Support

-Boulevard supports a lot more in a clear, succinct fashion.
-The calendar function is very easy to see as mentioned and adding new clients or scheduling new appointments is equally easy.
-I particularly love that you can quickly look at reports that don’t look like the Y2K bug hit them.
+The calendar function is very easy to use, and adding new clients or scheduling appointments is just as simple.
+I also love that you can quickly pull up reports that don’t look like the Y2K bug just rolled through.

-If a customer is running late or trying to find parking they might quickly text you and tell you that they are searching for parking and that will also come up in the messages center so you can quickly write back where the nearest parking garages are.
-If a customer has an unexpected change in their schedule and they have to inform you that they can’t make their appointment because something shifted in their day, you can work with them in that message center to move the appointment back by an hour or change it to a different day.
+If a customer has an unexpected change in their schedule and they have to inform you that they can’t make their appointment, you can work with them in that message center to move the appointment back by an hour or change it to a different day.

-While Booker has the basics covered and may be fine for businesses already used to its quirks, it’s hard to ignore how dated the platform feels, especially when you compare it to Boulevard.
 Boulevard is much more modern and intuitive, and its web platform in particular blows Booker out of the water.
 If you’re starting fresh or ready for an upgrade and you want something that supports good internal services and builds better client relationships, then Boulevard is for you.